 Everything You Need to Know About Backpacking Around Kenya

-As an experienced tour leader in Africa, I know that backpacking around Kenya is often intimidating for first timers.
-Whether the negative media reports or wildlife encounters do the trick, these fears are pretty common.
+I’ve worked as a tour leader in Africa for many years so I know that backpacking around Kenya can be intimidating for first timers.
+Whether the scary news or wildlife encounters do the trick, these fears are common.
 I wanted to de-myth some of the false truths that go around about Africa.
 Also, I wanted to show just how easy backpacking around Kenya can be for first timers.
+Sure, you are likely to feel nervous on arrival but travel in Kenya is fairly straightforward when you find your feet.

 Everything You Need to Know About Backpacking Around Kenya